nhanng19/Draw.me/readme.md

 ![](./asset/schema.png)

 ### Canvas
-Our drawing application is engineered with canvas.
-The Canvas API provides a means for drawing graphics via JavaScript and the HTML canvas element.
+Our drawing application is engineered with the Canvas API.
+Canvas provides a means for drawing graphics via JavaScript and the HTML canvas element.
 You can learn more about Canvas by reading this [documentation](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 The main drawing JavaScript functionality can be examined with the following code:
 ```javascript